Animal Care & Control

 Live release rate of 59% (animals returned to community)

 Wasson Animal Hospital 263-5380 or Clearlake

 Veterinary Clinic 994-2563 can accept small injured widlife.

-For injured deer or larger wildlife issues, contact the
+For poaching, or large injured wildlife issues, contact the

 Visit us on FACEBOOK "Lake County Animal Care & Control"

 Now available to the public are microchips at a cost of only $15 each.
 A microchip is a permanent form of identification for your pet.
 It's a tiny electronic device, about the size of a grain of rice, that is placed below the animal's skin, usually between the shoulder blades, and can be detected by any veterinarian or animal shelter in the country.
 Don't let your pet stay away from home any longer than necessary.
 Get it chipped!

 Need to license your pet?